 “I’m not coming!”

-He comes to the table and everything’s fine by the time we get there, except I’m schvitzing (sweating) like an ox (do they sweat?) in all 26 inches of my LSE, and I sit down to give the Not-Screaming-Anymore-One some love since he really needs it most and the tiny one says he peed his pants.
+Everything’s fine by the time we get there, except I’m schvitzing (sweating) like an ox (do they sweat?) in all 26 inches of my LSE, and I sit down to give the Not-Screaming-Anymore-One some love since he really needs it most and the tiny one says he wet his pants.
 We haven’t been at the seder 5 minutes and I’m on pants number two, which thank G-d I had the sense and forethought to pack.

 Phew!
 Everything is going GREAT!
 The seder is lovely, the people are wonderful, the krain (horseradish) is kicking in the best way possible, my kids are behaving nicely alternating between sitting nicely at the table and playing nicely with their friends.
 Nicely!
 And I’m just getting to enjoy being a Jewish mommy.
 Until the third cup.
 I pour the third cup, when one says, “Ewwee it stinks!
 He pooed!”
 Which means, his pants.
 Not his diaper, because I ban diapers stubbornly on my potty training mission.
 And not his underwear, because he already wet those and I didn’t have the sense or forethought to pack extras of those.
 Only pants.
 Ohhhhhhh no. This may be bad.
 My baby clearly can’t handle two cups of grape juice and all that gefilte fish.